 Read all about Sherwin Williams Sea Salt, plus see 23 real homes that use it!

-Sherwin Williams Sea Salt (SW 6204) is currently one of the most popular shades that Sherwin Williams has to offer.
-It’s easy to see why: SW Sea Salt has color, yet it acts like a neutral.
+Sherwin Williams Sea Salt paint color (SW 6204) is currently one of the most popular color choices that SW has to offer.
+It’s easy to see why: SW Sea Salt has personality, yet it acts like a neutral.

 Sea Salt, with its green and gray tones, is a very soothing, beautiful (and quite beachy) backdrop color that can effortlessly fit in with so many color schemes, lighting situations, and types of decor.